• Home

 1. Determine Your Market Goals

-Before launching a product, have a clear idea of what are your goals with that.
-What do you want to achieve – customer loyalty? eliminate competition? filling a market-gap? – Find out through research.
+Before launching a product, have a clear idea of what your goals are with that.
+What do you want to achieve – customer loyalty?
+Eliminate competition? filling a market gap? – Find out through research.

 2. Analyze Your Market

 Never ever launch a product without properly understanding your customers’ behavior and market dynamics.
-Always research the performance of your existing products and how much do customers like them.
+Always research the performance of your existing products and how much customers like them.

 3. Test Your Customers Before Extending The Product